pikapods/docs.pikapods.com/manage/backup.md

 ### Restore Backups using Restic

 Incremental backups use the [Restic](https://restic.readthedocs.io/en/) tool.
 To verify or restore a pod backup, follow the steps below.
-Note that this needs some technical expertise, but we are working in integrating the process in the control panel eventually.
+Note that this needs some technical expertise, but we are working on integrating the process into the control panel eventually.

 First take note of the repository URL and password found in _Pod Settings > Backups_.
 Then you will also need the access key and secret created with your S3 provider.
 Those can't be retrieved from _PikaPods_ for security reasons, but you could recreate them if needed.